 "A part of me, my younger self, instinctively wants to cover my mouth.

-Another part of me, the part that has gone on a long and defining journey in pursuit of what was missing, is patiently smiling.
+Another part of me, the part that has gone on a long and defining journey, is patiently smiling.

 'Settle down,' she says, 'and tell the story.'"